Code-Institute-Submissions/Flask-Family-Planner/README.md

-#This Project is for Education purpose only
+###This Project is for Education purpose only

-# The app url is https://flask-family-planner.herokuapp.com/
+## The code is available [here](https://github.com/sweetmentor/Flask-Family-Planner) and the app is running on Heroku live [here](https://flask-family-planner.herokuapp.com)

-# Flask Built Family Planner
+# Family Planner

-## Overview
+## Overview:

-### What is this website for?

 This is a Flask application built Family Planner.
-It is basically a diary for the entire family.
+It is basically a planner for the entire family.
+A family start their planner by Login with the Surname, enter all the family members and thereafter enter the task for each member of the family.

-### What does it do?

-The app gives the user the opportunity to login as family and add members of the family.
-Each member of the family can subsequently login with the family name to add or populate the planner with tasks, date and time bound.

-### How does it work?
+## UX:

+This app is built to help the entire member of the family plan and manage their task.
+Any member of the family can login with the family surname to add or edit a task on his or her own diary or other member of the family.
+A completed task can also be deleted entirely.
+Balsamiq was used to wireframe the site whice served as guide through out the whole process.
+The files are included in the wireframe folder of this project and also available [here](https://balsamiq.cloud/st8pqbr/p2ma5m/r2278) for a limited period.
+The website is also optimised for both mobile and desktop devices for good user experience.

+## Features:

+This Family Planner is fully functional which makes it a complete project planning tool for the familly as commented by an individual that helped to assess the final running app.

+* It has login function to the family page from home page and a member can choose to add members to the family page.
+* A family member can then select to go to individual page.
+* Individual can add, edit or delete completed task from individual page.
+* Ability to Add date to task and to choose whether its an urgent task or not.

+## Tech Used
 This app is built using Flask framework, uses PYTHON3 to route viewers through the site and it's styled with CSS.
 The pages are displayed with HTML.

-## Tech Used

 ### Some of the tech used includes: